mattijevi/elixir-pre-commit-hooks/README.md

 ## Passing Options to Hooks

-Include an `args` key in the hook's configuration in .pre-commit-config.yaml.
+If you want to pass additional options to the hook, you can include an `args` key in the hook's configuration in .pre-commit-config.yaml.
 The value of the key should be a list of the arguments you want to pass.
 ```yaml
 hooks:
   - id: mix-test
     args: [--trace, --exclude, my-exclude-filter]
 ```

-## Other projects
+## Other Projects

 [elixir-pre-commit](https://github.com/dwyl/elixir-pre-commit) is an Elixir module that provides a pure-Elixir implementation of pre-commit Git hooks.
 You might want to use that if you only want mix tasks as your pre-commit hooks.
 If you want to use other, non-mix pre-commit hooks (like [these](https://github.com/pre-commit/pre-commit-hooks)) _and_ mix tasks, you should use this repo.